cnorthwood/ternip/README.txt

                       this timex, in internal format (self._toks_to_str() can be useful to convert this into a string format described above).
-              * before: The part of the sentence preceeding the timex, in internal format
+              * before: The part of the sentence preceding the timex, in internal format
               * after: The part of the sentence processing the timex, in internal format.